-A file using .tar.gz format is a file that has been created using Unix-based archival application tar and then compressed using gzip compression.
+A file using .tar.gz format is a file that has been created using the Unix-based archival application tar and then compressed using gzip compression.
 These files are often referred as “tarballs,” and while you can find them with a double extension (.tar.gz), the extension can also be shortened to .tgz or .gz.

-Usually, tar files are commonly used by Ubuntu and macOS users for data archival and backups, but sometimes Windows 10 users may also come across these types of files and may need to extract its content.
+Usually, tar files are commonly used by Ubuntu and macOS users for data archival and backups, but sometimes Windows 10 users may also come across these types of files and may need to extract its contents.

 Once you have Ubuntu installed on Windows 10, use the following steps to extract a .tar.gz file:

 Search for Ubuntu and click the top result to open the app.

 Type the following command to extract the content of .tar.gz file and press Enter:

-sudo tar -xvzf /mnt/c/PATH/TO/TAR-FILE/Desktop/FILE-NAME.tar.gz -C /mnt/c/PATH/TO/DESTINATION/FOLDERQuick Tip: If it’s only a .tar file, you can use the same command described above, but do not include the z argument.
+sudo tar -xvzf /mnt/c/PATH/TO/TAR-FILE/Desktop/FILE-NAME.tar.gz -C /mnt/c/PATH/TO/DESTINATION/FOLDERQuick tip: If it’s only a .tar file, you can use the same command described above, but do not include the z argument.

 In the above command, we type